rabbitmq/rabbitmq-perf-html/README.md

   publish.
 Defaults to `0`.
 - consumerMsgCount: how many messages should the consumer consume.
 Defaults to `0`.
+- msgCount: single flag to set the previous two counts to the same value.
 - flags: flags to pass to the Producer, like `"mandatory"`, or `"persistent"`.
 Defaults to an empty list.
-- frameMax: maximum frame size in AMQP, used to test the difference big messages make during publishing.
-Defaults to `0`.
-- heartbeat: RabbitMQ connection heartbeat in seconds.
-Defaults to `0`.
 - predeclared: tells the benchmark tool if the exchange/queue name provided already exist in the broker.
 Defaults to `false`.
 - uri: the AMQP URI.
 See the [URI